Photographing White Sands National Park, New Mexico

 White Sands National Park, New Mexico

 Finally, pay special attention to contrast.
-The dunes can become amorphous and visually indistinct when the light gets soft.
+The dunes can become amorphous and indistinct when the light gets soft.
 This is especially true when facing east with the setting sun behind your back, low on the western horizon.
-I had the best luck shooting images facing north and south to help emphasize shape and contrast.
+I had the best luck shooting images facing north and south to catch angles of light and emphasize shape and contrast.

 Final thoughts